kiike/amerigo/README.md

 License
 -------

-This project is licensed under the OpenBSD/ISC license.
-Please check the `LICENSE` file for details.
+Please check the `LICENSE` file for the license terms of this project, or the `geojson/LICENSE` file for the specific license terms of the geojson project.

 Development